mdbrnowski/codeforces-toolbox/README.md

   3. change password
   4. change language
   5. set compile command
+  6. set run command
 ```
-then you can just type an integer (1-5) and change your template file, username, password, language or compilation command.
+then you can just type an integer (1-6) and change your template file, username, password, language, run or compilation command.

+See the FAQ at the bottom of this page.

 ### Creating structure for a contest